tom9zbx/GIFtoolsCookbook/content/recipes/importVTEMdata.rst

 Additional notes and tips
 -------------------------

+**Tip**: The TEM data is now loaded into GIFtools but the transmitter information has not been added.
+See the recipe for :ref:`adding transmitters to TEM data <addTxToTEMdata>`

 **Tip**: if any figures are too small to read, right-click and open the image in a new tab!